brainhack-seetrue-2021/Hackathon/README.md

   <img src="https://i.ibb.co/4SpsfBP/save-csv.png" width="600" height="800"/>
 </p>

+The CSV file and the corresponding Jupyter notebook can then be submitted for scoring via this [link](https://forms.gle/WjdkMUkfZce4hsNy5).

 You can check for your submission status and score via the results portal: https://competition.azurewebsites.net/api/score?email={email}
 NOTE: Please replace the placeholder {email} with the email you use during the submission of results.
 Example: https://competition.azurewebsites.net/api/score?email=abc123@gmail.com